davide-aloi/neuroscience-workshop-Innsbruck-2025/README.md

 - Note: For simplicity I have placed the above T1 scan in the `mri_data` folder of the current repository (icbm_avg_152_t1_tal_nlin_symmetric_VI.nii).

 > [!NOTE]
-> You can use your MRI scans if you have them, but for the sake of this workshop we will use the ICBM152 template.
-Moreover, the ROAST pipeline allows to use T2 scans as well, but for the sake of simplicity we will only use T1 scans.
+> You can try all the scripts with your MRI scans if you have them.
+However example data has been placed in mri_data folder and is also present in roast/example.
+Moreover, ROAST allows to use T2 scans as well, but for the sake of simplicity we will only use T1 scans.
 However, if you have T2 scans, you can use them as well to improve the accuracy of the SPM segmentation.

 # Step-by-Step Instructions